 In order to claim social security and be identified in the Dutch tax and social security system, you must first register with the local municipality and obtain a residence permit (Verblifsvergunning) from the Foreign Police.
 You must then apply at your local tax office (Belastingdienst) for your tax number (SOFI-nummer).
 The local office in Amsterdam is near Sloterdijk station, Kingsfordweg 1, 1043 GN Amsterdam, (0206877777).

 EU citizens only need a passport to receive their number but non-EU nationals will have to present several documents, namely a passport, residence permit identification card (or proof of registration with the Foreign Police) and proof of registration with the local municipality (Bevolkingsregister).
 Application procedures may be laborious, complicated and lengthy therefore it is advised to apply as early as possible

-Registering with the Foreign Police
+Registering with the Foreign Police in Amsterdam

 Within 8 days of arrival, all EEA nationals must register with the Foreign Police.
 If you do not possess a work contract but you are seeking employment, take your passport to the Foreign Police Registration Office.
 If your contract is non-temporary, you will need to have your passport, two passport photographs, your work contract and the relevant fee.
 If the work contract is temporary, you may have to renew your permit.
 Other documents that may be required: your SOFI number, a copy of your birth certificate and proof of a permanent address.